Period flu treatment, symptoms and when to see a doctor

 - Different things can cause period flu symptoms, including increased prostaglandin production and changes in female reproductive hormones like estrogen.

-When your period is coming, your body signals you by triggering different physiological and chemical reactions, which all lead to a series of unpleasant symptoms.
+When your period is coming, your body signals you by triggering different physiological and chemical reactions, which all lead to a series of unpleasant symptoms, including pelvic pain and cramps, nausea and muscle aches.
 People commonly call these symptoms "period flu".

 Period flu is part of a broader clinical health syndrome called premenstrual syndrome (PMS).
-PMS are complex symptoms, including physical and physiological symptoms experienced by people who menstruate in the days before and during menstruation.
+PMS is characterized by complex symptoms, including physical and physiological symptoms, experienced by people who menstruate in the days before and during menstruation.

 How to treat period flu

 Although some people may experience premenstrual syndrome (PMS) more severely than others, period flu, as bad as it gets, has remedies that can help.
-The best part is how doable they are.
 Most are simple self-care practices.

 Here are possible treatments for period flu: